UFC 263: Adesanya vs. Vettori 2 | Event Profile, Full Results & Legacy

 • First Mexican-born UFC champion in promotion history — Brandon Moreno (Tijuana, Mexico).

-• First five-round non-title fight in UFC history — Leon Edwards vs. Nate Diaz; a format the UFC has since used multiple times for premier non-title bouts.
+• First five-round non-title fight in UFC history — Leon Edwards vs. Nate Diaz.

-• Adesanya's third successful UFC Middleweight Championship defense — part of his eventual 5-defense reign.
+• Adesanya's third successful UFC Middleweight Championship defense.

-• Paul Craig's triangle submission of Jamahal Hill ended with Hill's arm visibly snapping in the submission — one of the most graphic submissions in modern UFC history.
+• Paul Craig's triangle submission of Jamahal Hill ended with Hill's arm visibly snapping — one of the most graphic submissions in modern UFC history.

-• Adesanya landed 161 significant strikes to Vettori's 64 — a 2.5x differential that confirmed the cleanest five-round performance of his title reign.
+• Adesanya landed 161 significant strikes to Vettori's 64 — a 2.5x differential confirming the cleanest five-round performance of his title reign.

 Legacy & Impact

 For Adesanya, the win was the start of three more successful middleweight title defenses (Whittaker, Cannonier, and a second Vettori).
-He would lose the title to Alex Pereira at UFC 281 in November 2022 before reclaiming it at UFC 287 in April 2023 (second-round KO).
-The 2021-2022 era of his championship reign was the longest sustained title-defense run of his career.
+He would lose the title to Alex Pereira at UFC 281 in November 2022 before reclaiming it at UFC 287 in April 2023.

-For Brandon Moreno, the title win was the start of a four-year championship arc that defined the flyweight division.
+For Brandon Moreno, the title win was the start of a four-year championship arc.
 He would defend the title once before losing to Deiveson Figueiredo at UFC 270 in January 2022, win it back at UFC 283 (January 2023), then lose to Brandon Royval at UFC 296 in December 2023.
-He has remained one of the most prolific flyweight contenders through the mid-2020s.

 For Leon Edwards, the Diaz win was the start of his run to the welterweight title.
-He would extend his unbeaten run to ten fights before head-kicking Kamaru Usman at UFC 278 in August 2022 to win the welterweight title in one of the most dramatic championship results of the era.
+He would head-kick Kamaru Usman at UFC 278 in August 2022 to win the welterweight title in one of the most dramatic championship results of the era.

 FAQ